 - 1. Develop and implement SMART objectives related to breast and cervical cancer outreach, education, screening, and diagnosis strategies to the proposed targeted population. - 2.
-Submit a monthly narrative, activity, and expenditure report in a timely manner by the 15th of each month, and a detailed final report no later than July 31, 2013.
+Submit a monthly narrative, activity, and expenditure report in a timely manner by the 15th of each month, and a detailed final report no later than July 31, 2014.
 Failure to submit reports as required will result in termination of grant funding. - 3.
-Attend all mandatory grantee meetings and Minority Health Conference in April, 2013. - 4.
-Develop a final report that will include, but not limited to: - A final report which entails the findings and future recommendations for the program.
+Attend all mandatory grantee meetings. - 4.
+Develop a final report that entails program findings and future recommendations for the program.